noahvezina/computer-algebra-system/README.md

 ## Description

 This is a command line REPL that allows for crude symbolic manipulation of polynomials.
-The implementation includes a recursive descent parser, (some) expression simplification, and single variable differentiation.
+The implementation includes a recursive descent parser, and single variable differentiation.

 ## Syntax